skhin/GBridge/README.md

 3. Improving on the visuals of it as well as possibly adding in animation when I learn how to do it more.

 4. I would like to animate more of the selections and buttons with some transorms later on, once my CSS knowledge grows.

-End Note:
-This was an experience and something that would help me improve my coding skills in the future.